Ashutos777/Entertainer-Data-Analysis/README.md

 * After Checking up the datatypes format i have Renamed the columns .
 * Then after i have loaded the merged dataset into ms-excel sheet .
 * After that i have Created the pivot tables for creating Graphs and charts for my analysis .

-Note- all the steps i have done that i have attached the screenshots below please go through it . after that i have done / created graphs and charts b y using slicers .
+* #### Note- all the steps i have done that i have attached the screenshots below please go through it . later on i have created graphs and charts for analyzing  and visualizing the data with the help of slicers .